-When children hear that their parents are divorcing in Rhode Island , they often have a sense of abandonment, fearing they will be on their own without help.
-Even though most spouses are challenged with the idea of divorce, it is essential to convey love and support when telling the children the news.
+When children hear that their parents are divorcing, they often have a sense of abandonment, fearing they will be on their own without help.
+Even though most spouses are anxious and perturbed about the thought of informing the children, it is essential to convey love and support when telling the children the news.
 While Rhode Island divorce is about separating, it is essential that both parents take the time to plan an agreement as to what will be said to avoid contradiction or arguing when breaking the news.

 For nearly every child, RI divorce is a confusing, stressful and challenging idea.
 From toddler to teenager, children often become angry knowing that their parents are splitting up.
 As adults, the parents have an obligation to reduce the amount of pain the child feels during the process.
 Giving the child tools to get through the divorce can provide the home stability in a reassuring way.